Savoia-Marchetti SM.84: Design

 Basically it was an enhanced SM.79, with more modern solutions and systems.

 It shared the basic design of a three-engine mixed construction monoplane as the SM.79.
 Wood was used for the wings, supported by three spars.
 Steel tubing was used as a skeleton for the fuselage, covered by metal (forward), fabric and wood.
 The new fuselage housed a crew of five to six, with the pilots sitting side-by-side.
 Behind them there were a radio-operator and flight engineer.
-There was a large windscreen and eight windows in the fuselage.
+There was a large canopy and eight windows in the fuselage.

-The armour was much improved compared to the almost nonexistent protection fitted to the SM.79.
-It was said there was a total of 700 kg (1,540 lb) fitted, but it is unclear if this also included the self-sealing fuel tanks, bullet-proofed up to 12.7 mm (.50 in) rounds.
+The armour was much improved compared to the almost non-existent protection fitted to the SM.79.
+It was said there was a total of 700 kg (1,540 lb) fitted, but it is unclear if this also included the self-sealing fuel tanks, capable of withstanding up to 12.7 mm (.50 in) rounds.
 One noticeable difference was the twin tail, which gave a better field of fire to the dorsal gun, and helped to cope with the greater power and weight compared to the SM.79.

 Armament was similar to the CANT Z.1007, rather than the SM.79.
 There was a dorsal Caproni-Lanciani Delta turret, with a 12.7 mm (.50 in) Scotti machine gun, and 350 rounds.
 Another Scotti was in the ventral gondola.
-Other two Scotti were in the flanks with six 120-round belts.
+Another two Scotti machine guns with six 120-round belts, were mounted in the waist positions either side of the fuselage.
 It was a theoretical improvement, though Scotti machine guns, even with a slightly higher rate of fire, were much less reliable than the Breda.
 Another disadvantage was the inability of the turret to fire directly forward, through the propeller's blades, so the aircraft had no defence from frontal attacks.